 In addition to the more traditional styles of artistic nudes, and the occasional boudoir photography session, one of my favorite forms of photography is what I call “fantasy nudes.”
-These are typically composites, and as you might guess from the name, often contain fantastical elements, or ideas, including sometimes science-fiction themes.
-In fact, truth be told, I think it is, hands down, my favorite type of photography.
-It brings out the creative side of me in every step of the process.
+These are typically composites, and as you might guess from the name, I fill them with fantastical elements, or ideas, including sometimes science-fiction themes.
+In fact, truth be told, it is, hands down, my favorite type of photography.
+I am at my most creative in every step of the process.
 The featured image is one such photo.

-Today, I’m going to write about a recently-done image for which I just won a first-place ribbon in the Geek Artistique show at the Sorensen Studio in Fresno.
+Today, I’ll write about a recently-done image for which I just won a first-place ribbon in the Geek Artistique show at the Sorensen Studio in Fresno.

-The basic idea for this image was that aliens from another planet kidnap a woman from a farm.
-In this image, you see a couple of somewhat-startled cattle below, in front of their barn, with a nearby tractor.
-The cattle stare up as the nude woman flies into the air towards through a bevy of alien scout ships.
+The basic idea for this image involved aliens from another planet kidnapping a woman from a farm.
+In this image, a couple of somewhat-startled cattle stare up from below, in front of their barn, with a nearby tractor.
+The cattle watch as the nude woman flies into the air towards through a bevy of alien scout ships.

 I love this project not just because of the final image, but the planning, and thinking, and trying to figure out the “how-to” of making that final image happen.

-At that point, I made a decision to build my own barn for the set.
-I used 1,013 popsicle sticks—I know this because they come 1,000 to a box—along with some balsa wood for the larger part of the barn which was barely visible in the final image.
-I made the two pieces of the barn large enough that I could insert one of my studio flash heads (Profoto B1 units, for those interested) inside the barn.
-This way the light coming out of the barn door, windows, and cracks between the boards create much of the light for the scene.
-Another Profoto B1 was pointed down from above to create a circle of light on the ground indicating the beam that was pulling the woman up.
+At that point, I decided to build my own barn for the set.
+I used 1,013 popsicle sticks.
+I know this because they come 1,000 to a box.
+To save time, I used balsa wood for the larger part of the barn.
+I made that section barely visible in the final image.
+I built the two pieces of the barn large enough to place one of my studio flash heads (Profoto B1 units, for those interested).
+Much of the light thus comes out of the barn through the door, windows, and cracks between the boards.
+This lights the scene, while still making this clearly a night-time misadventure.
+I pointed another Profoto B1 down from above, creating a circle of light on the ground, and showing that the beam is pulling the woman up.

-Because I shot this from above, I needed a way to “imply” the spaceship that was abducting the woman.
-I did this by include four other images of spaceships to give the impression the farm was being swarmed by ships, each manned by a single alien.
-In reality, I used one spaceship model, shot from different angles.
+Because I shot the scene from above, the actual alien ship kidnapping the woman is (logically) between her and the camera.
+I needed a way to “imply” the spaceship that was abducting the woman.
+I thus included four other images of spaceships.
+This gives the impression the farm was being swarmed by ships, each manned by a single alien.
+In reality, I used just one spaceship model, photographed from different angles.
 The woman was shot from above (using a ladder) with a wide-angle lens.
-The entire set was put together on a dark background, and so I composited in a photo I took of a barely-covered-with-grass photo (which I actually took with my iPhone 6s) to create the barnyard ground.
+I put the entire set together on a dark background, and then composited a photo I took of a barely-covered-with-grass lawn (which I actually took with my iPhone 6s) into the image to create the barnyard ground.

-I think you’ll agree that the final product blended together quite well in Photoshop.
+As you can see, the final product blends together quite well in Photoshop.

-In reality, the money is irrelevant to me.
+C’est la vie!
+I’m not really doing this for the money.
 My day job allows me to cover such costs, including the cost of my studio.